 The module can be washed using standard PCB cleaning procedures after assembly.
-The shield does not provide a water-tight seal for the internal components of the module, so it is important that the module be thoroughly dried prior to use by blowing excess water and then baking the module to drive out residual moisture.
+The shield does not provide a water seal to the internal components of the module, so it is important that the module be thoroughly dried prior to use by blowing excess water and then baking the module to drive residual moisture out.
 Depending upon the board cleaning equipment, the drying cycle may not be sufficient to thoroughly dry the module, so additional steps may need to be taken.
 Exact process details will need to be determined by the type of washing equipment as well as other components on the board to which the module is attached.
 The module itself can withstand standard JEDEC baking procedures.